sg-wireless/pymakr-vsc/multiplatform support.md

 In order to make sure a good version of the bindings module is used upgrade it to at least 1.5.0 by running:
 `npm install bindings@1.5.0 --save` or `npm install bindings@latest --save`

+# To research
+The path used when loading native bindings in a VSCode extension uses 'node' rather than electron as the runtime.
+Not sure why this is ....

+`c:\develop\pymakr-vsc\node_modules\@serialport\bindings\lib\binding\node-v69-win32-x64\bindings.node`

+temp workaround : Manual copy

 ## file structure

 ```